airbytehq/airbyte/docs/faq/differences-with/meltano-vs-airbyte.md

 * **One platform, one project with standards:** This will help consolidate the developments behind one single project, some standardization and specific data protocol that can benefit all teams and specific cases.
 * **Not limited by Singer’s data protocol:** In contrast to Meltano, Airbyte was not built on top of Singer, but its data protocol is compatible with Singer’s.
 This means Airbyte can go beyond Singer, but Meltano will remain limited.
 * **Connectors can be built in the language of your choice,** as Airbyte runs them as Docker containers.
-* **Airbyte integrates with your data stack and your needs:** Airflow, Kubernetes, DBT, etc. Its normalization is optional, it gives you a basic version that works out of the box, but also allows you to use DBT to do more complicated things.
+* **Airbyte integrates with your data stack and your needs:** Airflow, Kubernetes, dbt, etc. Its normalization is optional, it gives you a basic version that works out of the box, but also allows you to use dbt to do more complicated things.

 ## **Other noteworthy differences:**